Roy Riegels: Family and personal life

 Riegels was born to Max Jakob Andreas Riegels and Beda Helena Nilsdotter.
 His father was from Denmark and his mother was from Sweden.
 Riegels had 2 sisters named Elsie and Dora and a brother named William.
 He was married to Barbara Bailey (1916–1985).
 Riegels had four children: David, Richard, Alexa Richmond, and Helen Mackey.

 Riegels graduated from the University of California in 1931 with a degree in agriculture.
 Riegels became a teacher and coached football at California and at the high school and junior college levels where his players often ran the wrong way during practice.
-He served as an officer in the United States Army Air Corps during World War II test-flying planes that flew backward and later worked in the agriculture field and as a cannery executive.
-In 1955 Riegels started his own agricultural chemicals dealership in Woodland, California, Roy Riegels Chemicals, earning plaudits for his contributions to California farming from the state legislature and governor.
+He served as an officer in the United States Army Air Corps during World War II and later worked in the agriculture field and as a cannery executive.
+In 1955, Riegels started his own agricultural chemicals dealership in Woodland, California, Roy Riegels Chemicals, earning plaudits for his contributions to California farming from the state legislature and governor.
 Riegels sold the company and retired in 1976.
 He died in March 1993 in his sleep at his home at the age of 84 due to complications from Parkinson's disease.